Dillian Whyte: Whyte vs. Fury

-The first press conference for the fight took place on 1 March at Wembley Stadium, with Whyte absent.
-Whyte's lawyer stated that his client would not be partaking in promoting the fight, as "we still do not have things resolved".
-Despite his opponent's non-attendance, Fury as usual was "in full showman mode", declaring, "Even Tyson Fury versus his own shadow sells", and promising that the fight "is going to be a Ferrari racing a Vauxhall Corsa".
-When asked about Whyte's no-show, Fury opined, "He's definitely shown the white flag in my estimation."
-In addition, he stated that his bout against Whyte would be the final fight of his professional career, promising to retire after the fight: "I'm a two-time undisputed world champion.
-[I have] £150m in the bank and nothing to prove to anybody."

-Tickets for the fight went on sale on 2 March.
-85,000 of the 90,000 available tickets were sold within the first 3 hours, prompting Fury's promoter Frank Warren to begin the process of applying to the local authorities to expand the capacity to 100,000 fans, which would make Fury-Whyte the largest post-war boxing attendance in the history of the United Kingdom.
-The contest ultimately took place in front of a record-breaking crowd of 94,000 fans: 4,000 more than the attendance of Anthony Joshua vs. Wladimir Klitschko which also took place at Wembley Stadium in 2017, thus setting a new attendance record for a boxing match in Europe.

 Whyte unexpectedly boxed the first round in the southpaw stance, which was unusual for the primarily orthodox fighter.
 After a cautious first three minutes, Fury returned the favour at the start of the second round by switching between the southpaw and orthodox stances.
 The champion found success with the jab and check hook.
 In the fourth round, Whyte was cut over his right eye after a clash of heads.
 Fury continued to dominate the fight, landing a straight right in the fifth round which appeared to momentarily stun the challenger.
 With around ten seconds left of the sixth round, Fury landed a left jab, followed by a right uppercut which sent Whyte sprawling to the canvas.
 Although Whyte was able to beat the count and rise to his feet, the referee deemed it unsafe for him to continue, halting the fight after two minutes and fifty-nine seconds of the sixth round, declaring Fury the winner by sixth-round technical knockout.
 At the time of the stoppage, Whyte was behind on the judges' scorecards with 49–46, 48–47, and 50–45.

+Post-title career

+On 30 September 2022, Whyte appointed Hall of Famer Buddy McGirt as his head trainer replacing Xavier Miller and Harold Knight.
+McGirt, a well known trainer, previously had trained the likes of Arturo Gatti, Vernon Forrest, Antonio Tarver and Sergey Kovalev.
+In 2002, Boxing Writers Association of America named McGirt trainer of the year.
+According to Whyte, McGirt doesn't change a boxers style, rather adds to the style, to make it stronger.